aliyun/terraform-provider-alicloud/website/docs/r/slb_server_group.html.markdown

 -> **NOTE:** One VPC load balancer, its virtual server group can only add the same VPC ECS instances.

+For information about server group and how to use it, see [Configure a server group](https://www.alibabacloud.com/help/en/doc-detail/35215.html).

 ## Example Usage

 ```